-The quantities of various types or categories of waste generated at Medupi Power Station and associated and/or surrounding Eskom activities, developments and facilities, has a direct impact on the type, class, size and nature of both the landfill site and the transfer station.
-In order to estimate the waste generation at the Medupi Power Station, waste generation data from other Eskom power stations within South Africa has been utilised coupled with the provided records of current waste generation figures during the construction phase.
-Further to this, projection of future waste generation has been undertaken taking into consideration growth and future potential sources within area, such as other Eskom expansion projects and new power station construction projects in the area.
+The quantities of various types or categories of waste generated at the existing Matimba and new Medupi Power Station including two additional future powerstation (Coal 3 and 4) in the area has a direct impact on the type, class, size and nature of both the landfill site and the transfer station.
+In order to estimate the waste generation at these power stations, waste generation data from other Eskom power stations within South Africa has been utilised coupled with the provided records of current waste generation figures from Matimba power station (operational) and Medupi construction phase.
+Further to this, projection of future waste generation has been undertaken taking into consideration growth and future potential sources within area.